-The finality principle has been adopted in the DPA (same principle had been previously adopted before the GDPR).
-Under the GPDR, this is reinforced in light of the principles relating to the processing of personal data provided for in article 5 of the GDPR.
+The finality principle has been adopted in the GDPR and the DPA (the same principle had been previously adopted in local law before the GDPR).
+Under the GPDR, this is reinforced in light of the principles relating to the processing of personal data provided for in article 5 of the GDPR (eg. the lawfulness, fairness, transparency and the purpose limitation principles).
 PII may only be collected for specific, express and legitimate purposes and may not be subsequently used for purposes that are incompatible with the same.